 Tax law changes which became effective on January 1, 2018 permit individuals a 20% deduction from qualified business income from a partnership, S corporation, or sole proprietorship.
 The deduction is limited to the greater of (1) 50% of the W-2 wages with respect to the trade or business, or (2) the sum of 25% of the W-2 wages, plus 2.5% of the unadjusted basis immediately after acquisition of all qualified property (generally, tangible property subject to depreciation under IRC 167).
-Taxpayers with taxable income of less than \$157,500 for the year (\$315,000 for married filing jointly) are not subject to the W-2 wage limitations and the limitation is phased in for taxpayers with taxable income above those thresholds.
-Income from specified service businesses is not excluded from qualified business income for taxpayers with taxable income under the same threshold amounts.
+Taxpayers with taxable years beginning in 2019 and taxable income for the year of less than \$160,700 (single and head of household), \$321,400 (married filing jointly), or \$160,725 (married filing separately) are not subject to the W-2 wage limitations and the limitation is phased in for taxpayers with taxable income above those thresholds.
+Income from specified service businesses is not excluded from qualified business income for taxpayers with taxable income for the same threshold amounts.
 A full discussion of this complex new section is beyond the scope of this publication.